TriV3/NG2-D3V4-JQuery-Bootstrap/README.md

 ## D3v4 integration

-Install d3 library: `npm install d3 --save`
+Install d3 library: `npm install d3 -S`

-Install d3 typings: `npm install @types/d3 --D`
+Install d3 typings: `npm install @types/d3 -D`

 Import the d3 library and use it as d3 object: `import * as d3 from 'd3';`